drclaw1394/perl-socket-more-resolver/README.md

 ```
 Uses Internal C level threads
 Returns file handles for each resolution request
-Awkward interface for integration into event loop
+Awkward interface for integration into event loops due to the multiple file
+handles
 ```

 [IO::Async](https://metacpan.org/pod/IO%3A%3AAsync)